 Mountain Pursuit is not against trophy hunting - as long as it aligns with subsistence hunting.

-This principle is simple: Take no more than you need.
+This principle is simple: Hunt for food and take no more than you need.

 Significant License Preference for Resident Hunters

 Mountain Pursuit is a western-states organization and to this end advocates prioritized license allocation for resident hunters in Alaska, Oregon, Washington, Utah, Arizona, New Mexico, Colorado, Wyoming, Idaho and Montana.